LaconicNetwork/loro-testnet/docs/tasks.md

   * The Application Record includes a `non-reference` tag.
   * The application can be verified using the URL from the Application Deployment Record.
   * Testnet coordinators confirm that the deployed app is different from the reference app.
+* Only the first Application Record that is registered with a `non-reference` tag will be evaluated.
 * You will be awarded 300 points for the first non-reference app you deploy.

 ## Task 13